jandecaluwe/urubu/doc/manual/templating.md

 In general, it is better to keep logic in Python code.
 However, for the purpose of generation of pages in a format such as html, this would not be very practical.
-A template is therefore a compromise, in which some of the logic to the template itself.
-Template logic is good for the following common tasks when generating pages:
+A template is therefore a compromise, in which some of the logic is put into the template itself.
+Template logic is good for the following common
+tasks:

 * iteration over a list of items
 * testing whether an item is defined